mihai-bontea/Google-Hash-Code-2021-Qualification-Round/README.md

 ## Solution 2

-A parallel genetic algorithm that evolves traffic light schedules.
+A parallel **genetic algorithm** that evolves traffic light schedules.
 Built on top of an aggressively-optimized ScheduleEvaluator and parallelized with OpenMP across a 16-core CPU.

 ### Design choices

-* Genome: Each individual is a complete Schedule
-* Both the order of streets at each intersection and their green durations are part of the genotype
+* **Genome**: Each individual is a complete Schedule.
+Both the order of streets at each intersection and their green durations are part of the genotype
-* Mutation: per-intersection probabilistic, with weighted operators (50% swap, 30% adjust duration, 10% shuffle, 10% add/remove)
+* **Mutation**: per-intersection probabilistic, with weighted operators (50% swap, 30% adjust duration, 10% shuffle, 10% add/remove)
-* Selection: tournament selection (size 3) with 10% elitism
+* **Selection**: tournament selection (size 3) with 10% elitism
-* Seeding: 5% trivial copies (1 sec green light for all) + 20% mutated trivial + 75% random
+* **Seeding**: 5% trivial copies (1 sec green light for all) + 20% mutated trivial + 75% random
-* Parallelism: offspring generation(crossover + mutation) and offspring evaluation split using OpenMP
+* **Parallelism**: offspring generation(crossover + mutation) and offspring evaluation split using **OpenMP**

 | Input | Solution 1 (Basic) | Solution 2 (GA) | Improvement |
 |---|---:|---:|---:|